Inside the winning and losing bids to rebuild Seattle's Memorial Stadium

 Before Thursday, the city and SPS had released only the executive summaries of two bids, so the full proposals shed light on the choice Harrell and Jones made with an advisory panel of city and SPS staffers and others.

-The One Roof Partnership proposal, for a $150 million new stadium capable of accommodating about 10,000 spectators in seats and premium boxes, promised a “student-centered, non-commercial approach” with the right amenities to also host seasonal concerts and pro sports teams.
+The One Roof Partnership proposal, for a $150 million new stadium capable of accommodating about 10,000 spectators in seats and premium boxes, promised a “student-centered, noncommercial approach” with the right amenities to also host seasonal concerts and pro sports teams.

 The other bid, from JLL and Poag Development Group, suggested a $228 million entertainment district, with a new stadium capable of holding about 8,000 spectators and a large new events center next door.